Peter-SB/Minimal-Vs-Controller-API-Article/README.md

 Minimal APIs were introduced in ASP.NET Core 6.0 as a way to build HTTP APIs with less boilerplate code.
 They’re perfect for small, simple applications or microservices, where you don't need the normal overhead of MVC (Model-View-Controller) patterns.

 The main purpose of Minimal APIs is to simplify development by allowing you to write API endpoints quickly and without the need for controllers.
-It focuses on keeping the setup minimal, allowing to do everything directly in the `Program.cs` file.
+It focuses on keeping the setup minimal, allowing you to do everything directly in the `Program.cs` file.
 While this can reduce code complexity in small apps, the structure might not scale well as we will see shortly.

 Let’s dive into our example.

 ## Simple CRUD API

 We will start our example by building a simple CRUD API to store and retrieve songs, and then later playlists, in an SQLite database.
-We are going with an SQLlite database since it's lightweight, serverless, and perfect for our small-scale demonstrative purposes.
+We are going with an SQLite database since it's lightweight, serverless, and perfect for our small-scale demonstrative purposes.

 ### Song Data Structure